Car Insurance Industry Trends Shaping Coverage in 2026

 Advanced safety systems Sensors and cameras are costly to repair, even in minor collisions

 Some automakers — including Tesla, GM, and Hyundai — are cutting out the middleman entirely by offering their own insurance products.
-These car manufacturer insurance programs use real-time vehicle data to price premiums, and safe drivers can save 20–60% compared to traditional insurers.
+These car manufacturer insurance programs use real-time vehicle data to price premiums, and safe drivers can save significantly compared to traditional insurers.
+Learn more at our guide on manufacturer car insurance programs.

 Pincher's Pro Tip

 Shopping multiple providers is especially important for EV owners since rate variation is wider than for gas vehicles.
-Compare at least 3–4 quotes and specifically ask about green vehicle discounts and telematics savings, which can offset the EV insurance premium gap.
+Compare at least 3–4 quotes and specifically ask about green vehicle discounts and telematics savings.
+Learn more about electric vehicle insurance rates and how to reduce your costs.

 Autonomous Vehicle Insurance: Liability in Limbo

-When an autonomous vehicle causes an accident, liability can fall on multiple parties:
+When an autonomous vehicle causes an accident, liability can fall on multiple parties depending on the level of automation involved:

 Compare Car Insurance Rates in Ohio